Osteoporosis: It’s Time You Check The Skeletons In The Closet

-Here are some suggestions of fruits and vegetables that have high calcium content:
+Here are some suggestions of fruits and vegetables that have high calcium-magnesium content:

-The above fruits and vegetables are rich in calcium and provide significant protection against osteoporosis.
+Notice that most of the fruits and vegetables that are rich in calcium have a “crunchy” texture.
+They provide significant protection against osteoporosis.
 The isoflavones in alfalfa sprouts help increase bone mineral density and prevent bone breakdown.
 Kale, spinach and the other greens contain more calcium than from meat sources.
 Mix green juices with beta-carotene from carrot and boron from apple or pear for better absorption.

 Some Suggested Combos (measurement for one portion):

-- 1 carrot + 2 green apples + 1 cup broccoli/cauliflower + a bunch of cilantro + a slice of lemon
+- 2 green apples + ½ head of broccoli or cauliflower + 1 cucumber + a bunch of cilantro + a slice of lemon

 - 2 carrots + 2 green apples + 2 tomatoes